Wendell Cherry: Art collector

 The American art magazine Art & Antiques named Cherry in 1985 among the 100 most important art collectors of the United States.
 The reputation of his collection was not only because of the quality of the works, but also for the sometimes very high prices that he paid for these pictures and scored from subsequent sales.
 A record-breaking example of these works was Pablo Picasso's self-portrait Yo, Picasso.
 Cherry purchased the picture in 1981 at Sotheby's for $5.3 million, at the time the highest amount ever paid for a Picasso painting.

 Philanthropy

 Cherry was one of the driving forces in establishing The Kentucky Center for the Performing Arts in 1983.
 From 1980 to 1987, he led this institution as CEO (board chairman).
-In 1990, he acquired the painting Funeral of a Mummy by American painter Frederick Arthur Bridgman for the Speed Art Museum in Louisville, on whose board he was a member.
+In 1990, he acquired the painting Funeral of a Mummy on the Nile by American painter Frederick Arthur Bridgman at an auction and donated it to the Speed Art Museum in Louisville, on whose board he was a member.